rdkcentral/Ripple/README.md

 #### Examples folder
 This folder contains the workspaces which solves usecase with actual examples
 1. `rpc_extn` - Provides an example of how a firebolt method can be made into an extension using the sdk.
 This would be applicable for both Proprietary and Device specific extensions.
-2. `thunder_extn` - Provides an example of how a Thunder method which might be Proprietary or bound to a device type be made into an extension.

 ### What is Ripple magic sauce?